numansheikh/shared-moments/README.md

 A React Native web application for displaying photos from Google Drive in a beautiful slideshow format.

-## Version 1.0.0 - Initial Release
+## Version 0.0.1 - Initial Beta Release

 ### Features
 - ✅ Google Drive OAuth 2.0 Authentication